ethelynmatias/burstsmsApi/README.md

-This is just code that I compile to help other developers and just to simplify the codes.
+Just to simplify the codes on connecting with BURST SMS API.
 Burst SMS API Documentation link: https://burstsms.com/sms-api